vapourismo/luwra/docs/mkdocs/user-types.md

 ## Register user type without constructor
-To register only the metatable associated with a user type, simply omit the constructor parameters and name from the call to `registerUserType`.
+To register only the metatable associated with a user type, simply omit the constructor parameters and name from the call to [registerUserType][luwra-registerusertype-2].

 ```c++
 luwra::registerUserType<Point>(